Ealing Fields High School policies are covered by the Twyford CofE Academies Trust policies. These include:

 The Year 7 Catch Up Premium is funding provided by the Department for Education to help raise the attainment of pupils who have not reached level 4 in English or Maths when they start secondary school.

-Details of the School's Year 7 Catch Up Funding, how it is used and to what effect is published here.Back to the top
+Details of the School's Year 7 Catch Up Funding, including how it is used and to what effect is published in the report below.

 The Covid 19 Catch Up Premium is to support children and young people to catch up on missed learning caused by coronavirus (COVID 19).

-Details of the School's COVID 19 Catch Up Premium for Academic Year 2020-21, how it is used and to what effect is published here.Back to the top
+Details of the School's COVID 19 Catch Up Premium for Academic Year 2020-21, how it is used and to what effect is published in the report below.

 Charging and remissions